BP Oil: when everyone knows your name, but nobody likes you.

 drew sheneman oil spill cartoon from gocomics.com

 I picked Drew Sheneman’s cartoon right away, because it really made me laugh!
 Whoever said Republicans don’t have a sense of humor must have been a Dem.
 I don’t know Sheneman’s work that well, but Gocomics says he is on the left.
 So is he making a leftie jab at Republicans?
 Or did he know how funny this was when he wrote it?
 I’ll give him the benefit of the doubt!
 Funny.
-This cartoon would probably have looked better in color, but this is fine, too, with lots of shades.
+This cartoon would probably have looked better in color, but this at least has lots of shades.

 signe wilkinson on buying oil at the pump, from gocomics.com

 Signe came out with this cartoon very early after the disaster.
 It just makes a good point in an effective way.
-I didn’t get why it was 2 panels at first, as I would have done just one, but that’s probably because she’s much more experienced than me, and even better, too!
+I didn’t get why it was 2 panels at first, as I would have done just one, but that’s probably because she’s much more experienced than me, and won a Pulitzer, too!
 This is a great cartoon.
-And I’ve seen cars here and there in LA, so I think the Times readers will understand this one.
+And I’ve seen cars here and there in LA /sarcasm, so I think the Times readers will get and appreciate this one.

 cummings on Louisiana gumbo from gocomics

 Ah, Cummings, another cartoonist with just one name.
 Cummings is one of 3 honorable mentions this week, for an excellent and attractive rendering of a sad situation.
-(Back to personal note: yes, this crawfish is dead, but we can’t see any details, so okay.)
+(Back to note above: yes, this crawfish is dead, but we can’t see any details, so still okay.)

 marshall ramsey mother's day and bp oil cartoon from gocomics